lewfish/bayesian-global-warming/README.md

 This project is a Bayesian analysis of the rate of global warming in regions around the world, and was completed for a class on Bayesian Statistics.
-It contains three JAGS linear regression models, an R script that reads
+It contains 1) three JAGS linear regression models, 2) an R script that reads
 <a href="http://data.giss.nasa.gov/gistemp/">GISTEMP</a> data, runs
- MCMC on the models, and plots graphs, and a paper describing the results.
+ MCMC on the models, and plots graphs, and 3) a paper describing the results.

 Install
 ========

-First, install R, JAGS, and Latex.
+Install R, JAGS, and Latex.

 At the R prompt invoke
 ```